Configure Xsquash4GitLab in Squash

 You can associate an information list to the Category field of the project's requirement to retrieve the value of GitLab issues in Squash as in the example above.

-To learn more about custom list, please visit this page: Manage Custom Lists.
+To learn more about custom list, please visit the page Manage Custom Lists.

 Warning